Tag: share

 “No one respects God here.”

-“How could God in this [horrible] place?”
+“How could God move in this [horrible] place?”

-You can probably think of a number of questions or statements that an excuse or justification for why you can’t be a missionary where you are.
+You can probably think of a number of or statements that an excuse or justification for why you can’t be a missionary where you are.
 Let’s not devalue those statements.
 Let’s identify them for what they are…barriers to the Gospel.

 Missionaries have gone to foreign countries for generations.
 The Church of the Nazarene [the “umbrella” denomination for this devotional] has missionaries in “Creative Access” areas.
 The denomination does not publicly identify them.
 When they go home, they are not recorded or associated with their missional area.
-For many of them, martyrdom (killed because of faithfully the faith) is a real possibility.
+For many of them, martyrdom (killed because of faithfully living the ) is a real possibility.

 In comparison, our hard to reach areas are not so hard.